- Oops!Something went wrong.Please try again later.

 However, the task of finding cutting-edge growth stocks is made easy with the help of the Zacks Growth Style Score (part of the Zacks Style Scores system), which looks beyond the traditional growth attributes to analyze a company's real growth prospects.

-While the historical EPS growth rate for Intuit is 19.6%, investors should actually focus on the projected growth.
-The company's EPS is expected to grow 17.3% this year, crushing the industry average, which calls for EPS growth of 7.9%.
+While the historical EPS growth rate for Amphenol is 8.6%, investors should actually focus on the projected growth.
+The company's EPS is expected to grow 19.3% this year, crushing the industry average, which calls for EPS growth of 18.9%.

 Impressive Asset Utilization Ratio

-Asset utilization ratio -- also known as sales-to-total-assets (S/TA) ratio -- is often overlooked by investors, but it is an important indicator in growth investing.
-This metric exhibits how efficiently a firm is utilizing its assets to generate sales.
+Growth investors often overlook asset utilization ratio, also known as sales-to-total-assets (S/TA) ratio, but it is an important feature of a real growth stock.
+This metric shows how efficiently a firm is utilizing its assets to generate sales.

-Right now, Intuit has an S/TA ratio of 1.21, which means that the company gets $1.21 in sales for each dollar in assets.
-Comparing this to the industry average of 0.67, it can be said that the company is more efficient.
+Right now, Amphenol has an S/TA ratio of 0.75, which means that the company gets $0.75 in sales for each dollar in assets.
+Comparing this to the industry average of 0.73, it can be said that the company is more efficient.

-While the level of efficiency in generating sales matters a lot, so does the sales growth of a company.
-And Intuit looks attractive from a sales growth perspective as well.
-The company's sales are expected to grow 13% this year versus the industry average of 5.6%.
+In addition to efficiency in generating sales, sales growth plays an important role.
+And Amphenol looks attractive from a sales growth perspective as well.
+The company's sales are expected to grow 14.9% this year versus the industry average of 14.3%.

 Promising Earnings Estimate Revisions